jishi/node-sonos-http-api/README.md

 settings.json
 -------------

 If you want to change port or the cache dir for tts files, you can create a settings.json file and put in the root folder.
+Additionally you can specify your own actions directory and they will be loaded automatically.

 The defaults are:

 	{
 	  port: 5005,
-	  cacheDir: './cache'
+	  cacheDir: './cache',
+	  actionsDir: undefined
 	}

 Override as it suits you.